terranovafr/terranovafr/README.md

 - 💻 I have previously worked for the European Space Agency (**ESA**) and the Fermi National Accelerator Laboratory (**Fermilab**).

-- 🏫 I am currently studying Artificial Intelligence and Data Engineering at the **University of Pisa**.

 - 💬 Ask me about **RL, Deep Learning, ML, distributed systems**

 - 📫 Feel free to reach me out **terranovafr@icloud.com**